 Do’s and Don’ts to safeguard confidentiality of your work

-Lab Books & Internal Protocols – keep access to these documents restricted to the researchers that “need to know” and that are bound by confidentiality.
-Lab Books for companies, for example, are property of the company, and many times used in court during patent enforcement disputes, to prove who and when an IP asset was developed.
+Lab Books & Internal Protocols – keep access to these documents restricted to the researchers that “need to know” and that are bound by confidentiality obligations.
+Lab Books for companies, for example, are property of the company, and many times used in court during patent enforcement disputes or oppositions, to prove who and when an IP asset was developed.
 It is recommended that these documents do not leave the premises of your R&D Institution.

 Master & PhD Thesis – keep it confidential until you know that the Results produced can be of value and protected by IP Rights.
-Remember that a dissertation may be kept confidential, for a maximum period of 3 years but that its defense is a public disclosure.
+Remember that a dissertation may be kept confidential, for a maximum period of 3 years following national law, but that its defense is a public disclosure.
 Hence, protect before disclosing!
-When performed in collaboration with other institutions make sure that the Collaboration Contracts includes confidentiality terms.
+When performed in collaboration with other institutions make sure that the Collaboration Contracts include confidentiality terms.

-Do not show or sell any products incorporating your Results before you establish an NDA or file and IP Rights application, respectively.
+Do not show or sell any products incorporating your Results before you establish an NDA or file an IP Rights application, respectively.

 Establish an NDA.
 Even if the information you wish to share is public, during conversations, ideas may be developed together.
 Under a confidentiality agreement, such ideas cannot be used by your partner with third parties without breaching such agreement.